Safety in Sport

-As part of Whistler Sport Legacies' commitment to Safe Sport, our sport staff complete necessary training in ethics, safe sport and/or the prevention of child abuse such as the Commit to Kids training, and undergo appropriate background screening and criminal record checks.
+As part of Whistler Sport Legacies' commitment to Safety in Sport, our sport staff complete necessary training in ethics, safe sport, and/or the prevention of child abuse such as the Commit to Kids training, and undergo appropriate background screening and criminal record checks.

-To report a Safe Sport Violation related to Whistler Sport Legacies’ operations/programs, please complete this form.
+To report a Safety in Sport Violation related to Whistler Sport Legacies’ operations/programs, please complete this form.
 The information provided will be delivered and reviewed by WSL's Senior Manager, Safety and Compliance, in accordance with our Safe Sport Reporting and Investigation Procedure.
-All information will be treated confidential and stored for the sole purpose of investigating the incident in question.
+All information will be treated confidentially and stored for the sole purpose of investigating the incident in question.

 - If you think anyone has been harmed, regardless of age, please report to the Police or RCMP.

 - If you think a child or youth under 19 years of age is being abused or neglected, you have the legal duty to report your concern to a child welfare worker.
 Child protection services in BC can be reached at 1-800-663-9122 (any time of the day or night).

 - Online Training: Commit to Kids for Coaches

 - Training: Respect in Sport Activity Leader/Coach Program

 - Coaching Association of Canada (CAC): Safe Sport Training module